fr3dyos/pizzacontroller/README.md

 3. Use the keypad to adjust the value (or toggle Yes/No)
 4. Press Select to execute and return to the main menu, or press Key 4 to cancel

-The firmware also runs a homing calibration on boot — `findHomeDirection(1)` is called once after the LCD splash so the controller starts each session from a known reference.
+The firmware does **not** auto-home on boot.
+The position read from NVM is restored as-is; run `FIND_HOME` (serial) or select the **Home** menu item and use the sensor to find the physical reference if you need a known position before operation.

 ## Author